 Sequestered along the shores of Lake Chelan surrounded by the formidable peaks and crags of the North Cascades lies a valley of impressive beauty and simplicity.
 Stehekin is a valley and a village set apart from the pace and “progress” of modernity.
 Inaccessible except by boat, plane or trail this small enclave of gardens, artists, and naturalists at the northern end of Lake Chelan is the perfect late summer running destination.

-Cascade Pass: At the terminus of the Cascade River Road is remote, albeit popular, trailhead leading into some of the most expansive and inspiring views of the North Cascades.
-A 3.6 mile climb of 1,800 ft. crests with epic views of surrounding Johannesburg Mountain, Mixup Peak, Magic Mountain, and the formidable El Dorado.
-From atop the pass one can explore the Sahale Arm before dropping into the upper headwaters of the Stehekin River.
-From the pass the trail parallels the river for another 22 miles to the High Bridge Camp.
-This camp lies at the upper Stehekin road and is the point of departure for the shuttle leading to the Stehekin Valley Ranch.
+Cascade Pass: At the terminus of the Cascade River Road is remote trailhead leading to some of the most expansive and inspiring views of the North Cascades.
+A 4 mile climb of 2,000′. crests with epic views before dropping into the upper headwaters of the Stehekin River.
+From the pass the trail parallels the river for another 22 miles to the High Bridge Camp where runners meet a shuttle leading to the Stehekin Valley Ranch.

-Bridge Creek: Near the east-west divide of the Cascades the Pacific Crest Trail crosses the primary road access (Highway 20) to the Cascades.
-From the Bridge Creek trailhead this iconic trail is the most direct portal to Stehekin.
-The PCT follows the Bridge Creek drainage connecting with the Stehekin River and the upper Stehekin road in approximately 17 miles.
-The scenic alternatives to this direct thoroughfare include an additional 10 mile lollipop loop over Heather and Maple Pass or alternate routes over McCalester Pass (19 miles) or a route between Bowan Mountain and Rainbow Lake (25 miles).
+Rainy Pass: At Rainy Pass, the east-west divide of the Cascades, the Pacific Crest Trail serves as the most direct portal to Stehekin.
+Given the late season nature of this trip we are always meeting through hikers who are within days of finishing their epic journey.
+The trail follows the Bridge Creek drainage for 17 miles before connecting with the Stehekin Valley Road at the High Bridge Camp, here a shuttle takes in to the Stehekin Valley Ranch.
+Longer alternatives to this direct route include an additional 10 mile lollipop loop over Heather and Maple Pass or PCT variations that include McCalester Pass (19 miles) or a route between Bowan Mountain and Rainbow Lake (25 miles).

 Running to Stehekin means hot showers, home cooked meals, and sleeping in comfortable beds.
 For this trip Aspire has partnered with the Stehekin Valley Ranch for food and lodging.
 The Ranch offers home cooked meals and both furnished cabins and rustic tent cabins.